Financial Statement Analysis

 - Alibaba and Ebay’s profitability is very high (greater than 20%).

 - Amazon just managed to show a barely positive Net profit margin levels.

 - Etsy, on the other hand, has a negative profit margin (~19.8%)

 Profitability Margin Calculation – Examples

-Through the following illustration computation and measurement of various profitability margin like gross profit margin, net profit margin and operating profit margin are provided.
+Through the following illustration computation and measurement of various profitability margin like gross profit margin, net margin, and operating margin are provided.

 Profitability Margin – Example 1

-You are required to calculate the (a) Gross profit margin (b) Net profit margin (c) Operating profit Margin.
+You are required to calculate the (a) Gross profit margin (b) Net profit margin (c) EBIT Margin.

 Solution to Profitability Margin – Example 1